Yamini2001/HackerRank-Solutions/README.md

 54. [Permutations.java](Permutations.java) Solutions to calculate the permutations.
 55. [MinimumLengthString.java](MinimumLengthString.java) Solutions to calculate the minimum length of string after operations.
 56. [LengthOfLastWord.java](LengthOfLastWord.java) Solutions to calculate the length of last word.
+57. [MinimizeXOR.java](MinimizeXOR.java) Solutions to calculate the minimize the XOR.